ENCODE-DCC/atac-seq-pipeline/README.md

 ### Sun GridEngine (SGE) on Stanford SCG4 cluster

-Genome data are already installed and shared.
+Genome data have already been installed and shared.
 1) Install [dependencies](#dependency-installation).
 2) Run a pipeline.
   ```